Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Danish Architecture Center

 Now that you’ve warmed up your architectural enthusiasm for the day, walk a quick five minutes down the street to arrive at the Danish Architecture Center (DAC).
-A central hub for design enthusiasts, the DAC offers a variety of exhibitions, events, and educational programs showcasing both historic and contemporary architecture.
+A central hub for design enthusiasts, the DAC offers a variety of exhibitions, events, and educational programs showcasing historic and contemporary architecture.

 Amalienborg Palace